Why You Should Meditate

 Meditation is the practice of internalising your awareness to find peace, rest and renewed vitality.
 Its benefits are sung by the ancient yogis who consider it an essential part of yoga practice.

 Don’t think that meditation is too hard for you, or that you cannot sit still and relax.
 These are common objections and simple solutions are available.

-Can you think a thought?
-Yes?
-Then you can meditate.
+"If you can think a thought then you can meditate."

 That is all that is required to meditate.
 It need not be difficult.
 With practice it becomes highly enjoyable.

 You don’t need to accept any beliefs or philosophy.
 If you don’t like one style of meditation, then try another one.